risk-of-thunder/R2Wiki/README.md

 These guides help to teach concepts and should prove as a useful resource to modders.

-Please feel free to contribute to anything you think should be improved !
+Please feel free to contribute to anything you think should be improved!

 But before that, please read the paragraph below on how to contribute correctly.